maximecharpentierdata/image-captioning/README.md

 Then you can train it by running `python src/NIC_training.py`.
 No argument is needed.

 The model weights are saved at each epoch and are stored in `models/`.
-A folder is created for each couple of batch size and number of epoch used, and is named `E<n_epochs>_B<batch_size>/`.
+By default, a folder is created for each run, and is named `E<n_epochs>_B<batch_size>_<date_and_time>/`.

+TensorFlow logs are saved by default in the `log/` directory.

 Note that these folders will be created automatically if they are not present so there is no need to create them before.

+You can then compute new captions on the test set by running the `src/NIC_predicting.py`.
+It is best to precise which model wieghts that were saved to use, and where to write the computed captions.

+Finally to compute the BLEU-4 score you can run the `src/NIC_metrics.py` script.

 ### Bottom-Up / Top-Down approach